-Creating video courses or recording seminars is a great way for subject matter experts to build a library of content that can be packaged and repurposed to build your audience, bolster your reputation, and drive income.
-The choice to use livestreaming and multistreaming can seem overwhelming at first.
+Creating video courses or recording seminars is a great way for experts and creators to build a library of content that can be packaged and repurposed to build your audience, bolster your reputation, and drive income.

 Thanks to livestreaming and multistreaming – and easy-to-use livestreaming platforms – there is.